shadansari/openswitch-vagrant/README.md

    ```
 	% vagrant plugin install vagrant-reload
    ```
- 4. Download and unzip the [Openswitch Vagrant files](https://github.com/shadansari/openswitch-vagrant/archive/master.zip) into a workspace folder.
- 5. If you are behind a proxy, install the vagrant-proxyconf:
+ 4. If you are behind a proxy, install the vagrant-proxyconf:
 ```
 	% vagrant plugin install vagrant-proxyconf
 ```